erichards52/Master-Project/README.md

 THIS SCRIPT MUST BE RUN FROM WITHIN THE ORIGINAL CLARK DIRECTORY WHERE ALL OTHER .SH SCRIPTS ARE CONTAINED.
 DO NOT ATTEMPT TO RUN THIS SCRIPT OUTSIDE OF THIS ENVIRONMENT.

 CLARK must be told what genomes/reference sequences you would like to use in order to classify reads of interest.
-This can be done using the command "sh set_targets.sh <$DIR_DB> human viruses bacteria", which creates a default database containing human, viral and bacteria genome(s).
+This can be done using the command `sh set_targets.sh <$DIR_DB> human viruses bacteria`, which creates a default database containing human, viral and bacteria genome(s).

 This command was not used for this project, instead, a custom database was created.

 ##### HumanBacteriaRat.py
 This script is self-explanatory.
 It downloads the human, bacteria and rat genome in the fna format.
-It should be run in the "Custom" directory.
+It should be run in the `Custom` directory.

 ##### archaeaViralPlasmid.sh
 This script is self-explanatory.
 It downloads the arachaeal, viral and plasmid genome in the fna format.
-It should be run in the "Custom" directory.
+It should be run in the `Custom` directory.

 **Custom Database**
 BEFORE CREATING YOUR OWN DATABASE YOU MUST WIPE THE OLD ONE FROM EXISTENCE.
-THIS CAN BE DONE BY RUNNING THE COMMAND "sh clean.sh" FROM THE ORIGINAL CLARK DIRECTORY.
+THIS CAN BE DONE BY RUNNING THE COMMAND `sh clean.sh` FROM THE ORIGINAL CLARK DIRECTORY.

 If you wish to create your own custom database, merely change/add/remove the following code in HumanBacteriaRat.py